bitmakerlabs/python-dev-setup-guide-mac/README.md

 Install rbenv will automatically install [ruby-build](https://github.com/sstephenson/ruby-build), a plugin for rbenv to conveniently install different versions of Ruby.

-Now we need to modify our bash config, paste the following in your terminal.
+Now we need to modify our bash config.
+Copy and paste the following in your terminal.

 ```bash
 echo 'eval "$(rbenv init -)"' >> ~/.bash_profile